cowellrosales/odin-recipes/README.md

 # odin-recipes
-this is a practice of my html skills
+this is a practice of my html skills. i chose this topic cause it's one of my favorite food.